Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: Experiments

 \subsubsection{Rosenbrock Function}

-The Rosenbrock function is a well accepted non-convex problem for testing optimization methods, and is defined in $\DesignSpace = [-2,2]^\Dim$ where $\Dim$ is the dimensionality of the input space.
-We implemented three levels of fidelity formulated as follows:
+The Rosenbrock function permits to investigate the learning criteria over a non-convex objective function that allows for parametric scalability over the domain $\DesignSpace = [-2,2]^\Dim$ where $\Dim$ is the dimensionality of the input space.
+A library of three levels of fidelity is available (Figure \ref{fig: RosenbrockPlot}):

-where the high-fidelity function is $\ObjFun^{(3)}$ and the lower-fidelities are obtained using a transformation of $\ObjFun^{(3)}$ based on linear additive and multiplicative factors \cite{rumpfkeil2020multi}.
+where the high-fidelity function is $\ObjFun^{(3)}$ and the lower-fidelities are obtained using a transformation of $\ObjFun^{(3)}$ based on linear additive and multiplicative factors.
 The analytical minimum is located at $\MinDesignVar = [1,1]^\Dim$ and corresponds to a value of the objective function $\ObjFun^{*(3)} = 0$.
-The scalability of the Rosenbrock function with $\Dim$ of the formulation allows to test the performance of the methods at increasing dimensionality of the input space.
-For the purposes of this study, we consider the cases $\Dim=2,5,10$.
+The scalability of the Rosenbrock function allows to test the performance of the methods increasing the dimensionality of the input space.
+In this study, we consider the cases $\Dim=2,5,10$.